kalejs/kale/README.md

 # kale.js

-The node.js framework for developers who deliver.
+The node.js framework for developers who deliver on time.

 ## What is it?

-Kale.js is a set of lightweight, opinionated generators for building koa-based node.js APIs with ease.
+Kale.js is a set of lightweight, opinionated generators for building highly-scalable koa-based node.js APIs with ease and speed.

 Kale.js consists of 5 Generators.
 One to [build an app](#usage), one to [build a controller](#controller-generator), one to [build a model](#model-generator), one to [build a migration](#migration-generator), and one to [build scaffolding](#scaffold-generator).